freebasic/fbfrog/readme.txt

-  fbfrog -- FreeBASIC binding creation tool
+  fbfrog -- FreeBASIC binding generator
   Copyright (C) 2011 - 2013  Daniel C. Klauer <daniel.c.klauer[at]web.de>

   This program is free software: you can redistribute it and/or modify